AstroBarker/plunder/README.md

 leaders are stored in a file (such as `people_old.dat`).
 We have the option, then, to remove the previous discussion leader from the distribution prior to computing the weights.
 To do so, simply set the flag `REMOVE_PREV = True` at the top of `rossini.py`.
-No one wants to get stuck leading multiple times in a row because of bad luck!
+No one wants to get stuck leading multiple times in a row.

-Example distribution assuming characters from Brooklynn 99 are participating and some tiering of their involvement:
+Example distribution:
 ![plot](example.png)

 Currently, it's just a semi-uniform probability distribution where the weights in each "tier" proportional to each other